bazbt3/ayadn_shell/README.md

 ## Next steps:

-1. If you haven't already used Ayadn, type `ayadn help authorize` to see what's necessary to authorise the app to authenticate and interact with the App.net servers.
+1. Copy the `ayadn.yml` file contents from here into a new `~/.tmuxinator/ayadn.yml` file.

-2. Copy the `ayadn.yml` file contents from here into a new `~/.tmuxinator/ayadn.yml` file.
+2. Copy the `ayadn_shell.sh` from here into a new `~/Documents/ayadn_shell.sh` - noting that it must be able to be executed.

-3. Copy the `ayadn_shell.sh` from here into a new `~/Documents/ayadn_shell.sh` - noting that it must be able to be executed.
+**Important** - `~/Documents` is used throughout the 2 files above simply because I'm very new to Linux, consequently have few *actual* documents on my test system.

-**Important** - `~/Documents` is used throughout simply because I'm very new to Linux, consequently have few *actual* documents on my test system.
+3. If you haven't previously used Ayadn, type `ayadn help authorize` to see what's necessary to authorise the app to authenticate and interact with the App.net servers.

 ## To run Ayadn using the menu system: